 - 1. Paid to the estate of an Account Owner on or after the Account Owner's death; - 2.
 Paid to an heir or legatee of the Account Owner on or after the Account Owner's death; - 3.
 Paid as any part of a claim filed against the Account Owner or the Account by a state under a state Medicaid plan; - 4.
-Returns made in accordance with the rules that apply to returns of Excess Contributions; or - 5.
+Returns of Excess Contributions; or - 5.
 Returns of contributions to additional purported ABLE accounts made by the due date (including extensions) of the Account Owner's tax return for the year in which the relevant contributions were made.